From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Introduction

 In this paper, we propose \textbf{D}enoised \textbf{P}roduct of \textbf{E}xperts (\textbf{DPoE}), an end-to-end defense method that mitigates the backdoor shortcuts and reduces the impact of noisy labels.
-As an ensemble-based defense method, DPoE trains a shallow model (dubbed as \emph{trigger-only model}) to capture spurious backdoor shortcuts and trains the ensemble of the trigger-only model and a main model to prevent the main model from learning the backdoor shortcuts (\Cref{method:poe}).
-Further, to deal with the problem of noisy labels, DPoE re-weights the training samples according to the prediction confidence of the trigger-only model (\Cref{method:denoise}).
-Intuitively, since the shallow model is to capture the backdoor shortcuts, the samples which are predicted with high confidence tend to be trigger-inserted, and thus their labels are also contaminated.
+As an ensemble-based defense method, DPoE uses a shallow model (dubbed as \emph{trigger-only model}) to capture spurious backdoor shortcuts and trains the ensemble of this trigger-only model and a main model to prevent the main model from learning the backdoor shortcuts (\Cref{method:poe}).
+Further, to deal with the problem of noisy labels, DPoE incorporates a denoising design on top of PoE framework(\Cref{method:denoise}), achieving even better clean data accuracy than the backdoor-free model.
 We also propose a pseudo development set construction scheme (\Cref{method:pseudo_dev}) for hyper-parameter tuning since a defender is not supposed to have access to any clean data or have any prior knowledge about the backdoor triggers.
-Experiments show that DPoE significantly improves the performance of backdoor defense in NLP tasks on various types of backdoor triggers, whether implicit or explicit.
-More importantly, DPoE is still effective in the more complicated setting of defending mix triggers.
+Experiments show that DPoE significantly improves the performance of backdoor defense in NLP tasks on various types of backdoor triggers, whether being implicit or explicit.
+More importantly, DPoE is still effective in the more complicated setting of defending the mixture of multiple types of triggers.

 Our contributions are three-fold.
 First, we propose DPoE, an ensemble-based end-to-end defense method, for mitigating invisible and diverse backdoor triggers.
 Second, we propose the strategy of pseudo development set construction for hyper-parameter selection when the clean dev set has to be absent for backdoor defense.
-Third, we show that DPoE, for the first time, effectively defends against mix triggers, which is proved to be generally robust and potent.
+Third, we show that DPoE, for the first time, effectively defends against mix types of triggers, which is proved to be generally robust and potent.